niklasramo/dragdoll/docs/docs/draggable.md

   readonly dragParent: HTMLElement;
   // dragParent's containing block. readonly dragContainingBlock: HTMLElement | Document;
-  // Element's current position relative to the viewport (a.k.a client position). readonly x: number;
+  // Element's current position relative to the viewport (a.k.a. client position). readonly x: number;
   readonly y: number;
   // Element's internal position during the drag.
 By default this reflects the